0xValerius/trusted-offchain-oracle/README.md

 ## 🤖 Usage

-To use the Oracle Verifier in your project, import the contracts from the src directory.
-The OracleVerifier.sol contract is abstract and should be inherited by your own contract.
-A mock implementation and comprehensive tests for OracleVerifier are also provided for reference and testing purposes.
+To use the `OracleVerifier` in your project, import the contracts from the src directory.
+The `OracleVerifier.sol` contract is abstract and should be inherited by your own contract.
+A mock implementation and comprehensive tests for `OracleVerifier` are also provided for reference and testing purposes.

 ## :scroll: License